LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/outdated-attributes.md

 ---
-pagename: SDK 5.0 and above
+pagename: 5.0 and below
 redirect_from:
-  - android-attributes.html
-  - mobile-app-messaging-sdk-for-android-customization-and-branding-attributes.html
+  - mobile-app-messaging-sdk-for-android-sdk-attributes-4-1-and-below.html
 Keywords:
 sitesection: Documents
 categoryname: "Messaging Channels"
 documentname: Mobile App Messaging SDK for Android
 subfoldername: SDK Attributes

-order: 160
-permalink: mobile-app-messaging-sdk-for-android-sdk-attributes-5-0-and-above.html
+permalink: mobile-app-messaging-sdk-for-android-sdk-attributes-5-0-and-below.html
 indicator: messaging
 ---
 The goal of the following document is to enumerate the different fields controlling design attributes in the SDK.
 If a clearer view of which attribute corresponds with a design element is needed, refer to the [Attributes Design Sheet](android-attributes-designsheet.html).